ossf/osv-schema/docs/schema.md

 These `events` objects represent a "timeline" of status changes for the affected package.

-The values of "introduced", "fixed" and "limit" are version strings as defined by the `affected[].ranges[].type` field.
+The values of "introduced", "fixed", "last_affected" and "limit" are version strings as defined by the `affected[].ranges[].type` field.

 #### Special values